 - Certain factors affect prognosis (chance of recovery) and treatment options.

 Bladder cancer is a disease in which malignant (cancer) cells form in the tissues of the bladder.

 The bladder is a hollow organ in the lower part of the abdomen.
-It is shaped like a small balloon and has a muscular wall that allows it to get larger or smaller.
-The bladder stores urine until it is passed out of the body.
-Urine is the liquid waste that is made by the kidneys when they clean the blood.
-The urine passes from the two kidneys into the bladder through two tubes called ureters.
-When the bladder is emptied during urination, the urine goes from the bladder to the outside of the body through another tube called the urethra.
+It is shaped like a small balloon and has a muscular wall that allows it to get larger or smaller to store urine made by the kidneys.
+There are two kidneys, one on each side of the backbone, above the waist.
+Tiny tubules in the kidneys filter and clean the blood.
+They take out waste products and make urine.
+The urine passes from each kidney through a long tube called a ureter into the bladder.
+The bladder holds the urine until it passes through the urethra and leaves the body.

 - Low-grade transitional cell carcinoma often recurs (comes back) after treatment, but rarely spreads into the muscle layer of the bladder or to other parts of the body.